-The Central Highlands region, through the City of Ballarat, Rural City of Ararat and Shires of Central Goldfields, Golden Plains, Hepburn, Moorabool, Northern Grampians and Pyrenees, recognise the importance of ICT and engaged the Centre for eCommerce and Communicationsand Lateral Plains to develop the Central Highlands ICT Study.
+The Central Highlands region, through the City of Ballarat, Rural City of Ararat and Shires of Central Goldfields, Golden Plains, Hepburn, Moorabool, Northern Grampians and Pyrenees, recognise the importance of ICT and engaged the Centre for eResearch and Digital Innovationand Lateral Plains to develop the Central Highlands ICT Study.
 The study builds upon and integrates with Ballarat ICT 2030 and the Moorabool Community Broadband and Telecommunications Strategy, guides the region's actions to enhance ICT, seeks to ensure the region is well positioned for the future and demonstrates regional readiness for an early rollout of the National Broadband Network.
 The study's objectives included:

 - Mapping current ICT adoption levels and service satisfaction

 - Identifying areas of pent up demand for ICT services

 - In the light of the study's findings, examining the consequences for the Central Highlands region